1 9 6 9 (UK)

 13 x 45 minute shows

-During the course of the show, Lulu also sang six songs under the banner “A Song for Europe”, in a search to find the United Kingdom entry for the 1969 Eurovision Song Contest – eventually representing the UK with Boom Bang-a-Bang and tieing for first place with Spain, Holland and France.
+Returning to the BBC in 1969 with Happening for Lulu, the Scottish songstress with the big voice also sang six songs under the banner “A Song for Europe” in a search to find the United Kingdom entry for the 1969 Eurovision Song Contest – eventually representing the UK with Boom Bang-a-Bang and tieing for first place with Spain, Holland and France.

 Lulu was joined on the show by backing singers Sue and Sunny with Kay, Pan’s People and Johnny Harris and his orchestra.
 Guests included Michael Aspel, Badfinger, new husband Maurice Gibb, Jack Jones, Gene Pitney and The Jimi Hendrix Experience.

 Hendrix created a storm during his appearance when, a few bars into his latest single, he stopped the music and announced “We’d like to stop playing this rubbish and dedicate a song to the Cream, regardless of what kind of group they may be in.
 We dedicate this to Eric Clapton, Ginger Baker and Jack Bruce”.

 The band then give a truly magnificent performance of Cream’s song Sunshine of Your Love as a tribute to Clapton’s band who had announced their breakup that day.